shaardie/blog.haardiek.org/plotting-sentinel-5p-data.md

 ```

 We are interested in the `*.nc` files.
-These are in the [NetCDF](https://de.wikipedia.org/wiki/NetCDF) format and containing a lot of data gathered from the satellite.
+These are in the [NetCDF](https://de.wikipedia.org/wiki/NetCDF) format and contain a lot of data and associated metadata gathered from the satellite.
-If you are interested, you can explore those files for example with a tool like [Panoply](https://www.giss.nasa.gov/tools/panoply/).
+If you are interested in exploring those files yourself you can use a tool like [Panoply](https://www.giss.nasa.gov/tools/panoply/) for that.
-To make it easier, we are using `s5a` to load the data, since we only need a very small subset.
+To make it easier for us, we are using `s5a` to load the data.
+We are only interested in a very small subset of everything the `nc`-file has to offer and `s5a` loads only the valid data points along with some basic metadata.

+In a first step, we will load one of the files:

 ```python